blazekjan/docker-selfhosted-apps/netxcloud/README.md

 Source: [SVG imagemagick Nextcloud 21.0 Docker · Issue #1414 · nextcloud/docker (github.com)](https://github.com/nextcloud/docker/issues/1414)

 If you did everything right, the Nextcloud should be running safe and sound.

+**TO DO:**
+ - Polish this README
+ - Write more text
+ - Make more fine tuning in the compose file (docker secrets, .env variables)